FP-II: Physiklabor für Fortgeschrittene, Teil 2 / Master Laboratory

 General informationen

-The FP-II is part of the following study programmes:
+The FP-II is part of the "Physics MSc" study program.

 The FP-II is offered once a year, in the semester break after the winter semester (February-April).